 Without personalization, what value does the modern salesperson provide?

 Are you employing people simply to create another email address to deliver your marketing message and press send on an automated voicemail?

 Before jumping to conclusions, I support the use of technology to empower the modern salesperson.
 This nuance involves combining a level of human personalization to engage the future-advocate while providing persona-based value through the delivery of content.

 What’s the delta between Human Personalization and No Personalization?
 230% increase in replies.
 Thank you to Peter Kazanjy for the data below:

 Human personalization can be broken down into three layers:

 - Delivery of tailored content that assists the buyer education process

 Enter Sales 3.0: Personalization at Scale

 The framework for the modern salesperson requires 1) leverage technology to remain competitive 2) remain human 3) combine the best of both worlds to achieve personalization at scale.
-The cost of remaining status quo is detrimental to your brand, and will likely land you in the spam folder.
+The cost of the remaining status quo is detrimental to your brand, and will likely land you in the spam folder.